Kiwi (horse): Racing career

 Kiwi won the Wellington Cup in January 1983 from the rear of the field in a close finish, with a time of 3 minutes 20.29 seconds.

 Despite winning the Wellington Cup earlier in the year, Kiwi was still considered by numerous bookmakers as an outsider for the Melbourne Cup and started with odds of 10/1.
 Similar to the previous race, Kiwi's jockey Jim Cassidy began the race by settling the horse at the very back of the 24-horse field.
 At the turn of the Flemington track, with 500 metres remaining, Kiwi was positioned as the second last horse.
 The last horse was Amarant, which had been injured and was running lame.

 Upon approaching the final straight, Kiwi began to advance through the field.
 At the finish line, Kiwi won the race by just over a length.
 Many race commentators only mentioned Kiwi's name as he neared the finish line, for example, "and here comes Kiwi out of the blue".
 Kiwi's victory in 1983 has become one of the most memorable performances in the history of the Melbourne Cup, and illustrated a classic stayer's victory.
-Kiwi has become a household sporting hero in New Zealand and formed a key example of the underdog winning a horse race against the odds Lupton openly admitted that Kiwi was used to "round up the sheep" as part of his conditioning routine.
+Kiwi has become a household sporting hero in New Zealand and formed a key example of the underdog winning a horse race against the odds.
+Lupton openly admitted that Kiwi was used to "round up the sheep" as part of his conditioning routine.

 Kiwi entered the 1984 Melbourne Cup, but was controversially scratched due to a veterinary check.
 Lupton always maintained that Kiwi was fit for the race and could have won.
 The event sparked criticism of the scratching as a potential act of bad sportsmanship, due to the rivalry between New Zealand and Australia.
 Kiwi also ran in the 1985 Melbourne Cup finishing thirteenth.
-In 1986, he was positioned well to repeat his 1983 'come-from-behind' victory, but was injured and pulled up lame close to the finish line still managing to finish fourth.
-Later that year, he represented New Zealand in the Japan Cup, and placed fifth.
+In the 1986 Melbourne Cup, he was positioned well to repeat his 1983 'come-from-behind' victory, but was injured and pulled up lame close to the finish line still managing to finish fourth.
+Kiwi also ran in the 1984 Japan Cup, where he represented New Zealand and finished at 6th place behind Katsuragi Ace.

 Retirement

 Kiwi is the only horse to have won both the Wellington Cup and Melbourne Cup consecutively.
 This historical feat is highly regarded, especially as the Melbourne Cup is esteemed as the premier staying race in Australia and New Zealand.

-After his run in Japan, Kiwi was retired to the Luptons' farm, where he died and was buried in 1995.
+In 1987, Kiwi was retired to the Luptons' farm, where he died and was buried in 1995.
+Lupton said it was natural cause.
 The headstone simply states: "Kiwi, 1983 Melbourne Cup".
 A plaque commemorating Kiwi is also located at the Waverley Racecourse.